Barrier Methods of Birth Control

 Unfortunately, no birth control method, except abstinence, is considered to be 100% effective.

 Barrier methods of contraception work by creating a physical barrier between sperm and egg cells so that fertilization cannot occur.
-The most common forms of barrier contraception are condoms (male and female), diaphragm, cervical cap, and contraceptive sponge.
+The most common forms of barrier contraception are:

 Spermicides, a form of chemical contraceptive that work by killing sperm, are often combined with barrier methods of contraception for greater effectiveness.

-While barrier methods of contraception generally do not have the side effects of hormonal contraceptives, some forms of barrier contraception (contraceptive sponges and condoms) may be obtained without a prescription and easily purchased over the counter at pharmacies.
+Barrier methods of contraception generally do not have the side effects of hormonal contraceptives, and some forms of barrier contraception (contraceptive sponges and condoms) may be obtained without a prescription and easily purchased over the counter at pharmacies.

 Viewers share their comments